threefoldtecharchive/threefold-wallet-electron/README.md

 ![screenshot of wallet overview page](/docs/images/scrshot_wallet_overview.png)

 > Similar to the [account overview page](#account-overview) but with a focus on a specific (regular/personal) wallet.
+>
+> Additionally you'll also find a transaction history on this page, sorted from newest to oldest.

 ### MultiSignature Wallet Overview